Elvira Lindo: Biography

-Lindo was born in Cádiz.
+Lindo was born in the Andalusian city of Cádiz.
 At the age of 12 Lindo moved to Madrid, where she studied journalism at Complutense University of Madrid.
 She did not get her degree, as she began to work in television and radio as a speaker, actress and scriptwriter.
-Her first novel was based on one of her fictional radio characters, the madrileño boy Manolito Gafotas, who has become a classic of Spanish children's literature.
-Manolito is the son of a trucker and lives a humble life in the working-class quarter of Carabanchel.
+Her first novel was based on one of her fictional radio characters, the Madrilenian boy Manolito Gafotas, who has become a classic of Spanish children's literature.
+Manolito is the son of a trucker and lives a humble life in the working-class Madrid neighborhood of Carabanchel.
 The character was the protagonist of several first-person novels written with a solid style that includes humour, irony and sharp social criticism.

-Lindo has also written adult novels and plays; she is the screenwriter of the film La primera noche de mi vida, and collaborated with director Miguel Albaladejo on the screenplays for Manolito Gafotas and Ataque verbal.
-She also adapted the screenplay Plenilunio from the novel by her husband, Antonio Muñoz Molina.
+Lindo has also written adult novels and plays; she is the screenwriter of the film La primera noche de mi vida, and collaborated with director Miguel Albaladejo on the screenplays for Manolito Four Eyes and Ataque verbal.
+She also adapted the screenplay Plenilune from the novel by her husband, Antonio Muñoz Molina.

 Ever since her husband Antonio Muñoz Molina was appointed director of the Instituto Cervantes of New York City, Lindo has lived in New York City.
 She often writes for the Spanish-language newspaper El País, contributing editorials, and writes freelance work for other magazines and newspapers.

-In 1998 Lindo was awarded the Premio Nacional de Literatura Infantil y Juvenil (National Award for Children's and Youth Literature) for her book Los trapos sucios de Manolito Gafotas, and she received the Premio Biblioteca Breve for her adult novel Una palabra tuya.
-Her next book, Lo que me queda por vivir was released on 3 September 2010.
+In 1998, Lindo was awarded the Premio Nacional de Literatura Infantil y Juvenil (National Award for Children's and Youth Literature) for her book Los trapos sucios de Manolito Gafotas, and she received the 2005 Premio Biblioteca Breve for her adult novel Una palabra tuya.
+Her next book, Lo que me queda por vivir, was released on 3 September 2010.

-Lindo debuted as a film directed by co-helming Alguien que cuide de mí along with Daniela Fejerman.
+Lindo debuted as a film director in 2023 by co-helming Alguien que cuide de mí along with Daniela Fejerman.